What does it mean when your dog has injured their cruciate or ACL?

 What happens if you can’t afford cruciate surgery?

 Without surgery, a dog with an unstable cruciate will always have a problem knee.
 Sometimes due to financial constraints or other health problems, surgery is not an option.
-In these cases Dr Jen Stewart can start your pet on an intensive protective plan to manage the injured knee.
+In these cases Dr Tanian Naude can start your pet on an intensive protective plan to manage the injured knee.
 It will be very important to protect the other knee as often a dog that injures one cruciate ligament will damage the other knee.

 What do you do if you are worried about cruciate disease in your dog?